-Brown-banded cockroaches frequently use their feces as a sign of communication with other roaches in that particular area, indicating a secure gathering spot to them.
+Brown-banded cockroaches frequently use their faeces as a sign of communication with other roaches in that particular area, indicating a secure gathering spot to them.

-Their feces or droppings look like dark-brown or black smears.
+Their faeces or droppings look like dark-brown or black smears.

 Get Rid of Roaches with Pest Control

-Now that we’ve discussed brown-banded cockroaches and understood where they come from, it is important to keep an eye out for them and ensure they do not make their way inside your home.
+Now that we’ve discussed brown-banded cockroaches and understood where they come from, it is important to watch them and ensure they do not make their way inside your home.

-If you do happen to spot a couple of them in your house, you can adopt various methods to eliminate them; however, in case of a serious cockroach infestation, it’s better to hire a licensed exterminator to deal with this problem more efficiently and thoroughly.
+If you spot a couple in your house, you can adopt various methods to eliminate them; however, in case of a serious cockroach infestation, it’s better to hire a licensed exterminator to deal with this problem more efficiently and thoroughly.

-The brown-banded roaches are a little less commonly witnessed than the American or German cockroaches, but they do exist around to haunt you!
+The brown-banded roaches are less commonly witnessed than the American or German cockroaches, but they do exist to haunt you!

-They are the carrier of many parasitic worms and germs that can surely deteriorate your wellbeing.
+They carry many parasitic worms and germs that can surely deteriorate your well-being.

-Therefore, make sure to get rid of these brown-banded roaches by using appropriate pesticides or your magical brooms!
+Therefore, get rid of these brown-banded roaches by using appropriate pesticides or your magical brooms!

-And if nothing else works, as mentioned above, you can always hire a professional exterminator who could deal with this problem for you more skillfully and adeptly while giving you the desired results.
+And suppose nothing else works, as mentioned above.
+In that case, you can always hire a professional exterminator who can deal with this problem skillfully and adeptly while giving you the desired results.